team-capex/ais25-challenge/index.md

 To enter Stage 1 of the competition, participating teams must submit a hash of their final model to data-capex@dtu.dk no later than **January 12th, 2026, at noon, 12:00 (CET)**.
 On **Januray 14th, 2026, at noon, 12:00 (CET)**, participating teams will receive a complex NP test set and must submit their reply to data-capex@dtu.dk within 24:00 hours.
 Detailed instructions and scoring conditions for stage 1 are available [here](https://github.com/team-capex/ais25-challenge/tree/main/stage_one).

+Names and test scores will only be made public in agreement with participants.

 ## Stage 2

 The top three teams* following Stage 1 will be announced on February 6th, 2026, and qualify for Stage 2, where they will be onboarded on the Danish Center for AI Innovation (DCAI) NVIDIA Superpod Gefion for training/fine-tuning of their model on a new >12.000.000 structure ab initio solid-liquid dataset (VASP, PBE D3) with solvated nanoparticles, Pt, Au, and Cu surfaces, as well as cat- and anions.
 During the competition, the teams will have access to the dataset before it is publicly released after the competition.